nf-core/funcscan/docs/output.md

 <summary>Output files</summary>

 - `comBGC/`
-  - `combgc_complete_summary.tsv`: summarized output from all BGC detection tools used in tsv format (all samples concatenated).
+  - `combgc_complete_summary.tsv`: summarised output from all BGC detection tools used in tsv format (all samples concatenated).
-  - `*/combgc_summary.tsv`: summarized output from all applied BGC detection tools in tsv format for each sample.
+  - `*/combgc_summary.tsv`: summarised output from all applied BGC detection tools in tsv format for each sample.

 </details>